 Idrica Water Security Day Middle East

-Water is definitely a strategic resource for Middle East countries, and water security a growing concern among key stakeholders in the area.
+Water is definitely a strategic resource for Middle East countries, and water security is becoming a growing concern among key stakeholders in the region.

-In this online meeting, international experts will discuss the challenges faced by the region, amplified by the current COVID-19 pandemic, as well as the role that technology can play.
+In this online meeting, international experts discussed the challenges facing the region, which have increased in the current COVID-19 pandemic, as well as the role that technology can play.

-The dialogue took place on the 4th of May and was moderated by Sarmad Qazi, one of the main communication experts of the Persian Gulf.
-It featured the following speakers:
+The meeting took place on May 4 and was moderated by Sarmad Qazi, one of the leading communication experts in the Persian Gulf.
+The following speakers took part in the event:

-- Jaime Barba, CEO Idrica and Water Technology Expert.
+- Jaime Barba, CEO Idrica and a water technology expert

-- Dr. David J. Kilcullen, one of the most important global thinkers, specialized in counterinsurgency and water.
+- David J. Kilcullen, one of the world’s most important global thinkers, specializing in counterinsurgency and water.

-According to David Kilcullen, access to water is one of the leading indicators of the impact of coronavirus, which will bring conflicts over access to water around the world.
+According to David Kilcullen, one of the leading indicators of the impact of the coronavirus pandemic will be conflicts over access to water in certain areas of the world.

-In this context, Jaime Barba argues that the pandemic has taught us the need to increase technological processes in the management of water systems.
+In this context, Jaime Barba argues that the pandemic has shown us the need to increase the use of technology in the management of water systems.

-Both experts discuss about security problems in the post-COVID19 world.
+Both experts discuss security issues in the post-COVID-19 world.
 In their interviews with Sarmad Qazi they reflect on the following aspects: